shinselrobots/nuitrack_body_tracker/README.md

 ## Follow instructions on Nuitrack website
   - http://download.3divi.com/Nuitrack/doc/Installation_page.html

-### Summary instructions below, but might not be up to date!
+### Summary instructions below, but bits might not be up to date!
 Go to the website to get the latest SDK.

   - Clone body_tracker_msgs into your Catkin workspace